vezzolter/DSA/Algorithms/Recursion/Factorial/Factorial.md

 # &#128202; Analysis
-Understanding the characteristics of an algorithm is essential for choosing the right solution to a problem, as it reveals their impact on resource utilization, potential limitations and capabilities.
-Comparing the algorithm with other approaches provides insights into its strengths and weaknesses, helping to make informed decisions in various scenarios.
+Understanding the characteristics of an algorithm is essential for choosing the right solution to a problem, as it reveals their impact on resource utilization, potential limitations, and capabilities.
+Additionally, understanding its strengths and weaknesses enables more informed decisions, helping to determine the most suitable algorithm for a given problem among alternative approaches.

 ## Algorithm Characteristics